alexeagleson/nextjs-fullstack-app-template/README.app.md

 - Styling
 - Routing
-- Sharing state between routes
 - API routes
 - Static and dynamic pages
 - Image optimization

 ### Nice-to-haves:

+- Sharing state between routes
 - Authentication
 - Internationalization
 - Unit and end-to-end testing
 - Data persistence (database)

 Notes: The two separate footers are not required.
-Just one (showing locaiton) is enough.
+Just one (showing location) is enough.

 Great.
 That really helps me decide how I am going to scope the project.